 In 1931 the municipality of Klaksvík built a hydroelectric power plant in Strond.
 After that there was a pause in the overall electricity plan.
 Privately, however, people on different islands got themselves hydroelectric power plants of different sizes, as well as diesel plants for the production of electricity for houses and companies.

-It was clear early on, that in order to organise giving the Faroe Islands electricity there had to be co-operation between the municipalities.
+It was clear early on that in order to provide the Faroe Islands with electricity, the municipalies needed to cooperate with each other.
 The first thing that needed to be done was to produce electricity for Streymoy, Eysturoy and Vágoy – all islands rich in people and water.

 SEV is Founded